ATNF/askapsoft/Code/Doc/user/current/doc/BETApipelines/pipelineUsage.rst

   module load askappipeline

-Note that for the linear mosaicking, if you want to get the beam centres based on the beam footprint specification (ie. using the ACES tool *footprint.py*), you will need to load the ACES module (to get the correct python packages) and have an up-to-date version of the ACES subversion repository.
+Note that for the linear mosaicking, or if you want to set the image centres to be the beam centres using the beam footprint specification (ie. using the ACES tool *footprint.py*), you will need to load the ACES module (to get the correct python packages) and have an up-to-date version of the ACES subversion repository.
 If you have not loaded the ACES module, it is likely the *footprint.py* task will fail, and mosaicking will be disabled.

 Once loaded, the module will set an environment variable **PIPELINEDIR**, pointing to the directory containing the scripts.
 It